THE DATA IS IN

 - What are your assumptions and biases about your party and the political ‘other’?

-- Can a deeper discussion about partisanship which demonstrates our Table Talk method as a viable alternative shift your thinking?
+- Can a deeper discussion about partisanship, using our Table Talk method as a guide, shift your thinking?

 - How well does your partisan identity align with your opinion about specific issues?